 Coat & Colors

-The Bagle Hound will sport the traditional hunting colors, which are white, brown and black, with patches, spots and different marking across his body.
+The Bagle Hound will sport the traditional hunting colors, which are white, brown, and black, with patches, spots, and different markings across his body.
 His coat will be short to medium length and is silky and smooth to the touch.
 He is a moderate shedder, and his double coat means that he is not suited to families with allergies.

 Exercise & Living Conditions

 Every day, the Bagle Hound will need between 30 to 60 minutes of exercise, and as such he will need to be placed with a moderately active family who can guarantee this.
 It is not guaranteed what end of the scale he will find himself on though, so you need to be prepared for either.

 Because the Bagle Hound is neither seriously energetic, boisterous, or large, he is adaptable to most living conditions.
 If he finds himself living in an apartment, he will be just as happy there compared to a larger home, just as long as he gets his exercise and interaction with his family, and access to a cozy sofa of course!
 He will suit young or old families, single pet or multi-pet households, and this versatile pup is very easy to please, which is one of the many reasons why he is so popular.

 This will depend entirely on whose attitude he inherits.
 If he inherits the Basset’s independent and stubborn streak, then training will be difficult, whereas if he inherits the Beagles trainability, he will be more amiable to training.
 The Beagle is slightly more intelligent and eager to please his master, however, he still has a stubborn side so you should never expect a fully obedient Bagle Hound.